Decentralis/decentralisd/doc/protocol.md

-# lightcom - message protocol
+# decentralis - message protocol

-On your lightcom server you can use whatever message protocol you want, but we recommend using this.
+On your decentralis server you can use whatever message protocol you want, but we recommend using this.

 ## Messages encryption
 Every message should be encrypted using AES-GCM and as a key should be shared secret calculated from your private key and destination user's public key.